Insight: Look, no hands! Augmented reality gets a grip

 Sweden's Ikea, famed for its low-price flat-pack furniture, has an app that lets you point a camera at a spot in your room and overlays an image of the furniture you are thinking of buying.
 Assembly is still down to you.

 Heavy hitters are now throwing their weight behind the concept.
-Qualcomm (QCOM.O), the top wireless chip maker, has bought up AR assets and opened its platform for software developers in 2010.
-ARM ARM.L is also adding AR features to the chips it designs.
+Qualcomm, the top wireless chip maker, has bought up AR assets and opened its platform for software developers in 2010.
+ARM is also adding AR features to the chips it designs.

 Intel anticipated that ways of controlling a phone without touching it, such as by voice or by gesture, would be the next big developments.